-The news was given during the EA Play Live event on June 18, revealing the next stages of the game's development.
-This finally puts to bed a host of rumors and leaks since Apex’s debut back in 2019, as players wanted to immediately take the Arena with them on-the-go shortly after launch.
+The news that Apex was coming to Switch was first shared during the EA Play Live event on June 18, where they revealed the next stages of the game’s development.
+It finally put a host of rumors and leaks to bed since Apex’s debut back in 2019, as players wanted to immediately take the Arena with them on-the-go shortly after launch.

-The news will open the game to expand its player count by millions, as Switch players will now have access to the free-to-play battle royale.
+The news would have opened the game to expand its player count by millions, but Switch players will now have to wait a little longer after further delays were announced.

 Apex Legends Nintendo Switch release date